cia-ulaval/lol-pick-ban-ui/README.md

 - Automatically fetches champion loading images, splash arts and square icons from datadragon, which means that if a new champion is released it will automatically fetch the correct resources.
 - Ready to use design templates:
-  - Europe (similar to the pick&ban UI used in the LEC)
+  - Default design template
+    - This is the default design template, which can be used for 1v1, 2v2 and 3v3 tournaments.
 - Easy feature toggle (when using design templates) for:
   - Show / hide scores (usable if it's not best of 1)
   - Show / hide coaches